gusbicalho/haskell-todo/README.md

 Overall code organization is heavily based on what I've seen working with microservices at [Nubank](https://nubank.com.br) - in a _Clojure_ codebase.
 I have no idea on how it compares to typical Haskell architectures.
 I built this mostly by fooling around with the language and striving for decoupling and separation of concerns.
+I tried write what I think is Good Code, but I may have gotten a few things wrong 😅

 I've learned a lot building this simple thing.
 I've tried to document some of this learning in the modules themselves, in haddock sections.
 I hope others can